A High-Fidelity Digital Twin for Robotic Manipulation Based on 3D Gaussian Splatting: Related work

-Recent efforts have begun to integrate 3DGS into planning frameworks.
-Splat-Nav \cite{chen2025splatnav} utilizes Gaussian representations for navigation, employing ellipsoid abstractions for collision checking.
-However, its focus is global path planning rather than the object-level granularity required for grasping.
-Similarly, RoboGSim \cite{li2025robogsimreal2sim2realroboticgaussian} focuses on the simulation aspect, providing a platform for offline testing rather than an online perception-to-action pipeline.
-Other works like Splat-MOVER~\cite{shorinwa2024splatmovermultistageopenvocabularyrobotic} and Grasp Splats~\cite{ji2024graspsplats} explore open-vocabulary manipulation and 3D feature splatting for grasping, respectively.
+\textls[+12]{Recent efforts have begun to integrate 3DGS into planning frameworks.
+Splat-Nav \cite{chen2025splatnav} utilises Gaussian representations for navigation, employing ellipsoid abstractions for collision checking.
+However, its focus is global path planning rather than the object-level granularity required for grasping.} Similarly, \mbox{RoboGSim \cite{li2025robogsimreal2sim2realroboticgaussian}} focuses on the simulation aspect, providing a platform for offline testing rather than an online perception-to-action pipeline.
+Other works like Splat-MOVER~\cite{shorinwa2024splatmover} and GraspSplats~\cite{ji2024graspsplats} explore open-vocabulary manipulation and 3D feature splatting for grasping, respectively.

 Despite these advancements, existing frameworks face fundamental gaps regarding manipulation.
-First, they lack robust mechanisms to convert raw, noisy 3DGS point clouds, often plagued by floaters and ghost artifacts, into planning-ready collision geometry.
-Second, they rarely provide validated sim-to-real pipelines that verify motion plans against this geometry prior to execution.
-Addressing these limitations requires an end-to-end framework that integrates sparse-view reconstruction~\cite{fan2025instantsplatsparseviewgaussiansplatting}, geometrically-verified semantic consensus, and physics-based post-processing~\cite{kazhdan2006poisson,guédon2023sugarsurfacealignedgaussiansplatting} into a unified, reliable robotic workflow.
+Firstly, the presented works do not provide robust mechanisms to convert raw, noisy 3DGS outputs (often plagued by floaters and ghost artefacts) into planning-ready collision geometry.
+Secondly, existing works primarily address visual policy learning or navigation, leaving the validation of classical motion planning on reconstructed geometry unexplored.
+In particular, RoboGSim~\cite{li2025robogsimreal2sim2realroboticgaussian} provides a valuable 3DGS-enabled simulation platform for robot learning.
+However, it primarily utilises 3DGS for photorealistic rendering rather than as a source for collision geometry generation.
+The systematic conversion of Gaussian primitives into planning-compatible collision geometry, and its validation through real-robot execution, remain underexplored.
+Our work directly addresses both challenges.
+Addressing these limitations requires a unified pipeline that integrates sparse-view reconstruction~\cite{fan2025instantsplatsparseviewgaussiansplatting}, geometrically-verified semantic consensus, and physics-based post-processing~\cite{kazhdan2006poisson,guedon2023sugar} into a reliable robotic workflow.